 How to control cookies

 Most web browsers automatically accept cookies but provide controls that allow you to block or delete them.
-For example, in Microsoft Edge, you can block or delete cookies by selecting Settings > Privacy > Advanced Settings > Cookies.
-Please refer to your browser's privacy or help documentation to find Instructions for blocking or deleting cookies in other browsers.
+For example, in Microsoft Edge, you can block or delete cookies by selecting Settings > Privacy & Security > Clear Browsing data > Cookies and saved website data.
+For more information about how to delete your cookies in Microsoft browsers, see Microsoft Edge or Internet Explorer.
+If you use a different browser, refer to that browser’s instructions. .

 Certain features of Microsoft products depend on cookies.
 If you choose to block cookies, you cannot sign in or use some of those features, and preferences that are dependent on cookies will be lost.
 If you choose to delete cookies, any settings and preferences controlled by those cookies, including advertising preferences, are deleted and will need to be recreated.